 Carlos’s summer research and senior thesis with Andrew Morris, associate professor of history, focus on environmental policy history in New York’s six-million acre Adirondack Park.

 Carlos is further exploring his interest in that diverse region on an Adirondack mini-term called “A Peopled Wilderness.”
-It’s led by his academic adviser, economics professor J. Douglass Klein, along with faculty members in an array of fields, including geology, literature and sociology.
+It’s led by his academic adviser, economics professor J. Douglass Klein, along with faculty members in an array of fields, including geosciences, literature and sociology.
 This interdisciplinary approach to studying how the park is managed aligns with Union’s long connection with the Adirondacks.

 “These are great opportunities to pursue what I love,” says Carlos.
 “I’ve always been interested in sustainability, and since coming to college, I’ve become more committed and passionate about it.”